 - uses powerful, rich, creative text and literary devices such as metaphor or satire

-Students accustomed to learning visually in today’s multimedia world relate naturally to picture book format.
-Thus the continued use of sophisticated picture books is a natural progression from early school years into the upper primary and secondary school.
+Students used to learning visually in today’s multimedia world relate naturally to picture book format.
+The continued use of sophisticated picture books is a natural progression from early school years into the upper primary and secondary school.
 Effective use of these books in classroom programmes can contribute towards achievement of a wide range of objectives within the New Zealand Curriculum.

 One of the key competencies of the New Zealand Curriculum is 'using language symbols and texts':